-- The more options you see the more excited you get.
+- The more options you see, the more excited you get.

-- The more excited you get the more impatient you become.
+- The more excited you get, the more impatient you become.

-- The more impatient you become the more likely you are to pull the trigger.
+- The more impatient you become, the more likely you are to pull the trigger.

 - But it all breaks down if you don’t first look beyond your nose to see what might be out there.

 But consider Pastor X who knows that an additional service is essential to the future of the church.
-The more he/she thinks and prays about it the more he works toward the completion of the project even at the expense of other important duties.
+The more he thinks and prays about it, the more he works toward the completion of the project even at the expense of other important duties.
 At first he hasn’t a clue how, when, or where this service will take place.
 All he knows is that it has to happen.
 The more he focuses on the service the more options he sees.
 The service could be in the worship center or the fellowship hall, or in a strip mall down the street.
-It could by remote or the pastor could rotate speaking at one service early and the other service late.
-With so many options staring him in the face the pastor now gets excited.
+It could be remote or the pastor could rotate speaking at one service early and the other service late.
+With so many options staring him in the face, the pastor now gets excited.
 This service is a possibility.
 We can do this!
 He gets so excited he bypasses the committees, gathers the musicians, prints the flyers and pulls the trigger.

 Keep Pulling the Trigger

-But pulling the trigger is really the easy part; keeping your finger on the trigger and continually firing is another.
+But pulling the trigger is really the easy part; keeping your finger on the trigger and continually firing is hard.
 Most leaders let up on the trigger before the transition or the new ministry is mature.